Nezu-Devs/Nezu/README.md

  └────── Line number of inspection.
 ```

+### Coloring output

+By default nezu output is monochrome.
+You can color output on terminals that support it.
+Instead of passing `--nezu` at execution, pass `--nezu-color`.

 ### Hiding output

 Function `say()` can be can be hidden into deeper levels of debugging via `hide` parameter.
 Execution argument `--nezu` seeks only for says hidden at level 1.
 Now if you want to display more, you run your program with `--nezu-seek` integer argument.
 In example bellow only says hidden up to level 3 are displayed.